 This is the question where the HR interviewer checks the state of mind of the interviewee.
 Before preparing to answer such a question: find out, are you desperate or determined towards your goals?
-Or how will you hold yourself in failure?
+Or how will you hold yourself to failure?

 During the interview, start with your confidence in planning to achieve the goals and normalizing failures because outcomes are uncertain.
 Remember to mention; if the mistake is on your part, you will take the accountability to resolve shattered things.
 Don’t be abrupt while answering; be calm.

 14. What are your expectations for our company?

 The question here is “why this company?”
 “How would this company benefit you?”.
 Before preparing to answer this question: think of why you decided to work with this company and how it will help you grow.

 During the interview with HR, start with the company’s importance for you if you have been trying long to work with this company.
 Next, talk about the values of this company you admire.
 Now, talk about how this company’s values and opportunities can help you grow personally and professionally.

 15. Where do you see yourself within the next 5 years?